GabrielKofoed/Perceptual-Decision-Making-in-the-Basal-Ganglia/README.md

 The model is implemented in Python using Nengo and simulates a two-alternative perceptual decision-making task inspired by random dot motion experiments.

+## Academic context

+This repository accompanies a bachelor project on basal-ganglia-inspired perceptual decision making and neuromorphic hardware.

+If reusing the code or ideas, please cite the associated thesis or contact the author.

 ## Project overview

 The project investigates the performance a basal ganglia-inspired action selection